Explore Chile's Diverse Landscapes

 • Transport: Direct flights and shuttle services facilitate travel between Calama and San Pedro de Atacama.

-Day 5-7: Torres del Paine National Park
+5-7 Torres del Paine

 • Activities: Engage in the famous W Trek or explore the glaciers and lakes on organized tours.